twrecked/hass-virtual/README.md

 # Entity Configuration

-All component configuration is done through a _yaml_ file.
-There is a single file per integration instance.
-The default file, created on upgrade, is `/config/virtual.yaml`.
+All component configuration is done through _yaml_ files.
+You can put all of your virtual devices into a single _yaml_ file or you can group devices together in multiple file.

+If this is a fresh install you will need to install a _virtual_ integration instance and tell it about your file.
+If you are upgrading from _0.8_ the system will create a single instance and copy all your current devices into a `/config/virtual.yaml`.

+## File Layout

 An empty file looks like this:
 ```yaml
 version: 1
 devices: {}